-Tazemetostat in Treating Patients With Recurrent Ovarian, Primary Peritoneal, or Endometrial Cancer
+Tazemetostat in Treating Patients With Recurrent Ovarian or Endometrial Cancer

-This phase II trial studies how well tazemetostat works in treating patients with ovarian, primary peritoneal, or endometrial cancer that has come back.
-Drugs used in chemotherapy, such as tazemetostat, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+This phase II trial studies how well tazemetostat works in treating patients with ovarian or endometrial cancer that has come back (recurrent).
+Chemotherapy drugs, such as tazemetostat, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.

-A Phase II Study of Tazemetostat (EPZ-6438) in Recurrent Endometrioid/Clear Cell Carcinoma of the Ovary or Peritoneum, and Recurrent Low Grade Endometrioid Endometrial Adenocarcinoma
+A Phase II Study of Tazemetostat (EPZ-6438) in Recurrent or Persistent Endometrioid or Clear Cell Carcinoma of the Ovary, and Recurrent or Persistent Endometrioid Endometrial Adenocarcinoma

-FIGO Grade 1 Endometrial Endometrioid Adenocarcinoma FIGO Grade 2 Endometrial Endometrioid Adenocarcinoma Recurrent Ovarian Carcinoma Recurrent Primary Peritoneal Carcinoma Recurrent Uterine Corpus Carcinoma Carcinoma Adenocarcinoma Carcinoma, Endometrioid Laboratory Biomarker Analysis Tazemetostat
+FIGO Grade 1 Endometrial Endometrioid Adenocarcinoma FIGO Grade 2 Endometrial Endometrioid Adenocarcinoma Recurrent Endometrial Endometrioid Adenocarcinoma Recurrent Ovarian Carcinoma Recurrent Ovarian Clear Cell Adenocarcinoma Recurrent Ovarian Endometrioid Adenocarcinoma Recurrent Uterine Corpus Cancer Carcinoma Adenocarcinoma Carcinoma, Endometrioid Adenocarcinoma, Clear Cell Laboratory Biomarker Analysis Tazemetostat

 You can join if…